ctrlo-cc/GADS/docs/kb/060-records/020-add-records/050-bulk-clone-records.md

-# Add a new record
+# Add new records by copying multiple existing records

-To add a new record to a Linkspace table:

-1. Check that you have the correct table selected from the Table dropdown list at the top of your screen.
+**You can copy all of the records in a view and select which fields you want to update to create new records.**

+1. Select the&nbsp;**Records**&nbsp;tab in the main menu and click on **See records**.
+2. Check the **Current view dropdown list&nbsp;**at the top of the screen to make sure that you have selected the current view that includes the records you want to copy.&nbsp;
-2. Select the&nbsp;**Records**&nbsp;tab in the main menu.
+3. Select the&nbsp;**Records**&nbsp;tab in the main menu and click on&nbsp;**Clone all records in view...**&nbsp;from the dropdown menu.
-2. Select&nbsp;**Add a record**&nbsp;from the dropdown menu.
+4. Tick the fields that you want to update and enter any new values for those fields.
+Any fields that you leave unticked will retain the existing values.&nbsp;
-3. Fill in the fields and click&nbsp;**Save**.
-You should see a message saying that your “Submission has been completed successfully.”
+5. Click&nbsp;**Save**.
+You should see a message saying that “All records have been updated successfully.”

-NOTE: If your new record needs to be approved, you won’t see it included in the table until it has been approved by an administrator.
-In this case, when you click on Save you should see a message confirming that your record has been submitted for approval.
+&nbsp;